-The bill amends section 16.1-10-04 of the North Dakota Century Code to address the issue of false political advertisements.
-It establishes that a person can be charged with a class A misdemeanor for knowingly publishing or recklessly disregarding the truth of any political advertisement or news release that contains false, deceptive, or misleading statements about a candidate or related electoral issues.
-The bill broadens the scope of media through which such advertisements can be disseminated, explicitly including social media and other commercial mediums.
+The proposed amendments to section 16.1-10-04 of the North Dakota Century Code aim to strengthen the regulations surrounding false political advertisements.
+The bill establishes that a person can be charged with a class A misdemeanor for knowingly publishing or recklessly disregarding the truth of any political advertisement or news release that contains false, deceptive, or misleading statements about a candidate or related electoral issues.
+The scope of the bill has been expanded to include various forms of media, such as text messages, social media, and electronic transmissions, in addition to traditional outlets like radio and television.

-Additionally, the bill provides that candidates who are the subjects of misleading advertisements have the right to initiate civil actions to recover damages.
-If successful, these candidates are entitled to recover the full amount of costs and attorney's fees incurred during the legal proceedings.
-The bill also clarifies that traditional media outlets, such as newspapers and television stations, are not held liable if they are not the source of the misleading content.
+Furthermore, the bill introduces provisions that allow candidates who are the subjects of misleading advertisements to initiate civil actions for damages.
+If successful, candidates may recover the full amount of costs and attorney's fees incurred during the legal proceedings.
+Notably, the bill clarifies that the regulations do not apply to newspapers, television, or radio stations that are not the source of the misleading content.
+These amendments aim to enhance accountability in political advertising and provide candidates with a means to seek redress for false information.

 Statutes affected: